Call for Abstracts

 Stated-preferences methods (including discrete choice experiments, conjoint analysis, best-worst scaling, contingent valuation); Qualitative, mixed methods and quantitative studies exploring the priorities and preferences of patients and other stakeholders; Patient and stakeholder engagement in research; Utility and health state valuation

-- An abstract will be considered for the European Lee B. Student Prize Competition if it meets the following criteria:
+- An abstract will be considered for the Lee B. Lusted Student Prize Competition if it meets the following criteria:

 - The presenting author must have been enrolled in an educational program leading to a degree or certificate at the time the abstract was submitted.
 Examples of qualifying educational programs include professional school, residency, fellowship, or programs leading to degrees such as PhD, MS, MBA, MD, RN, PharmD etc.

 - The student must have played a substantive role in the submitted abstract, including the conception and implementation of the research project.

 - The status as a student at the time the abstract was submitted must be verified by a sponsoring faculty member.
 The sponsoring faculty member will be contacted by the SMDM office and asked to attest to the eligibility of the abstract for the student prize competition.

 - If accepted for presentation, the student must be the first author of the poster presentation and must present it at the meeting.
 If the student who is the first author is not able to present at the meeting, the presentation may be given by another author, but it will not be eligible for the Lusted Award.